PitchInteractiveInc/phinch-biom-converter/readme.md

 * First, load [this conversion tool](http://phinchconversion.pitchinteractive.com/) in your web browser.
 * Second, drag your HDF5 BIOM file to the area labeled *Drop File Here* or select *Browse* to select it from the file picker.
-* Third, click the button labeled *Convert File* and wait for an Open/Save dialog box to appear.
+* Third, click the button labeled *Convert File* and wait for the converted file to be downloaded, or for an Open/Save dialog box to appear.
 * Then, choose a name and location for your new converted file.
 * Finally, open [Phinch](http://phinch.org/) and upload your new JSON-formatted BIOM file.